 Across the group we are exploring how we can reduce the environmental impact of our product this can be done through the follow channels;

-HBXL Building Software customer’s are given the option of a digital download and manual as an alternative to a physical We are starting to release new options and streamlining the process for customers to download our products.
+HBXL Building Software customer’s software is now distributed primarily by digital download and manual as an alternative to a physical copy.
+A levy is in place for the provision of physical copies.
 HBXL Professional Services outputs are provided digitally with a levy in place for the provision of physical copies.

 - Reduce the amount of packaging used per unit: